Smart Upgrades to Lower Your Utility Bills and Maximize Your Tax Refunds This Year

 Are energy-efficient home improvements tax deductible?

 Energy-efficient home improvements are not tax deductions; they provide tax credits.
-A deduction merely lowers your taxable income, while a tax credit reduces your actual tax bill dollar-for-dollar, which is significantly more valuable for the average homeowner.
+A deduction merely lowers your taxable income before taxes are calculated, while a tax credit reduces your actual tax bill dollar-for-dollar.
+This distinction makes tax credits significantly more valuable for the average homeowner looking to recoup renovation costs.

 Do energy-efficient upgrades increase property value?